zeitounmax/zeitounmax/README.md

 ### About me

-I am ZeitounMax, I am 33 years old and I am a Web Developer.
-I am currently at the Wild Code School .
-I learn every day to code, and I try to give the best of myself.
+I am ZeiMa, I am 33 years old and I am a Web Developer and UI/UX Designer I learn every day to code, and I try to give the best of myself.

 ### Skills